Fotheringhay Castle: History

-Mary, Queen of Scots, who had spent much of her 18 years of imprisonment at Sheffield Castle and Sheffield Manor, spent her final days at Fotheringhay, where she was tried and convicted of treason.
+Elizabeth of York kept horses at Fotheringhay and her accounts record that a man was paid a shilling to mark her colts in December 1502.
+Fotheringhay and nearby Collyweston Palace were repaired in 1566 for Elizabeth I. Mary, Queen of Scots, who had spent much of her 18 years of imprisonment at Sheffield Castle and Sheffield Manor, spent her final days at Fotheringhay, where she was tried and convicted of treason.
 In this time it was used as a state prison.
 She attended her own trial in the Great Hall on 5 October 1586, which lasted two days.
-After waiting over two months for Elizabeth I of England to officially sign her death warrant, Mary was told the sentence would be carried out the day before her execution.
+After waiting over two months for Elizabeth to officially sign her death warrant, Mary was told the sentence would be carried out the day before her execution.
 She spent her final night praying in the castle's small chapel.
 She was beheaded on a scaffold in the castle's great hall on 8 February 1587.

 Later period

 Despite the castle's size and importance, it was allowed to fall into disrepair during the latter part of the Elizabethan period.
 By 1635, less than 50 years after Mary, Queen of Scots' execution, it was reported to be in a ruinous state and was completely demolished soon afterwards.

 The castle is a Scheduled Monument, a "nationally important" historic building and archaeological site which has been given protection against unauthorised change.
 Today there is little to be seen apart from earthworks and some masonry remains.
 Fotheringhay is open to the public during daylight hours and provides good views along the Nene valley demonstrating well its defensive position.